cmu-sei/crucible/docs/blueprint/index.md

 4. **CITE Action:** Series of steps to guide users on an appropriate course of action during an exercise.
 5. **CITE Observer Role:** When CITE integration is enabled, this role will allow a user to observe other team's progress on the CITE application during an exercise.
 6. **CITE Role:** Provide a set of responsibilities assigned to a user during an exercise.
-7. **Content Developer Permission**: Can view, edit, create, and approve events on the MSEL.
+7. **Content Developer Permission:** Can view, edit, create, and approve events on the MSEL.
+8. **Data Fields:** Structured components containing essential information about the event's characterictics, context, and implications.
-8. **Editor Role:** Can view and edit the MSEL.
+9. **Editor Role:** Can view and edit the MSEL.
-9. **Events**: Specific scenario events or messages within the scenario that prompt users to implement designated actions.
+10. **Events**: Specific scenario events or messages within the scenario that prompt users to implement designated actions.
+11. **Exercises**: Structured and simulated activity designed to assess, train, or evaluate the capabilities, preparedness, and responses of individuals, teams, or organizations in dealing with various situations, especially emergencies or crisis scenarios.
-10. **Facilitator Permission**: Manages the exercise, can advance moves, execute events, and check events as completed.
+12. **Facilitator Permission**: Manages the exercise, can advance moves, execute events, and check events as completed.
-11. **Gallery:** Web application where participants receive incident information.
+13. **Gallery:** Web application where participants receive incident information.
-12. **Gallery Card:** Groups articles into their respective categories, the categories can be defined in the administration panel.
+14. **Gallery Card:** Groups articles into their respective categories, the categories can be defined in the administration panel.
-13. **Gallery Observer Role:** When Gallery integration is enabled, this role will allow a user to observe other team's progress on the Gallery application during an exercise.
+15. **Gallery Observer Role:** When Gallery integration is enabled, this role will allow a user to observe other team's progress on the Gallery application during an exercise.
-14. **Move Editor:** Can edit moves on the MSEL, as well as increment them during an exercise.
+16. **Move Editor:** Can edit moves on the MSEL, as well as increment them during an exercise.
-15. **Moves**: A defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
+17. **Moves:** A defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
+18. **MSEL:** (Master Scenario Events List) provides a timeline for all expected events, affiliated users and organizations during an exercise.
+18. **Organizations:** Entities within an exercise with defined roles, responsibilities, and functions.
-16. **Owner Role:** Owner of the MSEL, can view and edit the MSEL.
+20. **Owner Role:** Owner of the MSEL, can view and edit the MSEL, as well as perform all of the functionalities that the MSEL provides (e.g.: Add Teams, Add Integrations, Events, etc).
-17. **Player:** Centralized web interface where participants, teams, and administrators go to engage in a cyber event.
+21. **Player:** Centralized web interface where participants, teams, and administrators go to engage in a cyber event.
-18. **MSEL**: (Master Scenario Events List) provides a timeline for all expected events.
-19. **Steamfitter:** Gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and events which run against virtual machines during an event.
+22. **Steamfitter:** Gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and events which run against virtual machines during an event.
-20. **System Admin Permission**: Can add users to a team, as well as assign the required permissions.
+23. **System Admin Permission:** Can add users to a team, as well as assign the required permissions.
-21. **System Defined Data Fields:** Added by default in MSEL creation, since data fields under this category are essential for MSEL features to work.
+24. **System Defined Data Fields:** Added by default in MSEL creation, since data fields under this category are essential for MSEL features to work.
-22. **User Defined Data Fields:** These are added by the user on an as-needed basis.
+25. **User Defined Data Fields:** These are added by the user on an as-needed basis.
-23. **Viewer Role:** Can view the MSEL, but can't do any edits to it.
+26. **Viewer Role:** Can view the MSEL, but can't do any edits to it.